infinityanalytics/infinity-sql-utilities/README.md

 Collection of helpful scripts for SQL Server development

 ## run_sql_2019.ps1
-This powershell script automates the process of getting up and running with SQL 2019 on Docker.
+This powershell script automates the process of getting up and running with SQL Server 2019 on Docker.
 It is cross-platform, and will run on any machine that has docker and powershell support.
 It is tested on Windows 10 and Mac OS Mojave.

 It performs the following tasks:
 * Downloads the SQL Server 2019 RC1 docker image from the Azure repository